Mike Reiss: Personal life

 Reiss lives in New York City with his wife Denise, and the two frequently travel abroad.
 He is Jewish.

+In 2022 Reiss visited the wreck of the Titanic in OceanGate's Titan submersible, a year prior to the submersible's implosion that killed five passengers.
+He noted that before embarking on the expedition he had to sign a waiver that mentioned the likelihood of death multiple times.

 Writing credits

 The Simpsons episodes

 The following is a list of episodes of The Simpsons Reiss has written with Al Jean: